jana0601/CityBike_Analysis/README.md

-# CityBike Analysis
+# CitiBike Analysis

-A comprehensive data analysis project exploring New York City's CityBike usage trends and crash associations from **2013 to 2025**.
+A comprehensive data analysis project exploring New York City's CitiBike usage trends and crash associations from **2013 to 2025**.
 The project involves preprocessing, trip–crash data association, and visualization of rider behavior, station usage, and accident patterns etc.

 ---